-Bioderma state, ‘The dermatological agent D-Panthenol provides immediate relief thanks to its soothing, moisturizing and coating properties’.
-All statements which correctly describe the well-known effects of Panthenol.
+Bioderma states, ‘The dermatological agent D-Panthenol provides immediate relief thanks to its soothing, moisturizing and coating properties’.
+All statements correctly describe the well-known effects of Panthenol.

 - Xylitol (which may also be effective at combatting seb derm biofilms)

-While the Bioderm Nodé P – Apaisant anti-dandruff shampoo is SLS free, it does contain a similar cleansing active – Magnesium Laureth Sulfate.
-While there is still some irritation potential (with any ingredient), Magnesium Laureth Sulfate is a very gentle surfactant which you’ll typically see in sensitive skin treatments.
+While the Bioderm Nodé P – Apaisant anti-dandruff shampoo is SLS-free, it does contain a similar cleansing active – Magnesium Laureth Sulfate.
+While there is still some irritation potential (with any ingredient), Magnesium Laureth Sulfate is a very gentle surfactant that you’ll typically see in sensitive skin treatments.

 The first ingredient that caught my attention was Ammonium Laureth Sulfate (ALS).
 While Laureth Sulfates show better performance for all water types i.e. hard water as well as soft water, they are also questionable for irritancy in a similar vein to their Sodium Laureth Sulphate counterparts.
 In chemistry terms, the only difference between these molecules is their counter ion i.e. ammonium or sodium.
 However, as opposed to SLS (Lauryl Sulfate), Laureth Sulphates show much-reduced symptoms of irritancy.

 The shampoo contains some more gentle and moisturizing in Sodium Lauroyl Sarcosinate and Sodium Cocoamphoacetate which is again considered ultra-mild.
 Overall a good cleansing system for sensitive and irritated dandruff scalps.